 The facial shield (plate below antennal insertion and between the eyes) is relatively long and narrow in Stagmomantis (1, 2 and 3), more squarish in Tenodera sinensis (4,and5)

-Recently found in New York as well, perhaps extending its range.
+Recently found in New York and Connecticut as well, perhaps extending its range.

 Meadows and gardens, on herbs, low shrubs, and flower heads.